coolmathtutorial/gbaemu/README.md

-JavaScript GameBoy Advance Emulator
+WIP GBA Emulator
 =================================

-**Copyright (C) 2010 - 2017 Grant Galitz**

-A GameBoy Advance emulator that utilizes HTML5 canvas and JavaScript audio APIs to provide a full emulation of the console.
+A GameBoy Advance emulator that utilizes IodineGBA and HTML

 **License:**